davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 compares model predictions on test and train data
 * OpenMeteoEDA_202306_v006 explores random forest to predict month
 * OpenMeteoEDA_202306_v006 calculates accuracy of month predictions by city
+* OpenMeteoEDA_202306_v006 plots accuracy by city and month